 The only limitation is that none of these natural substances can completely replicate the effects of pharmaceutically manufactured amphetamine salts.

-That’s why I recommend combining them up to get multiple benefits at the same time.
-Some people prefer buying individual compounds and stacking them at home, but I suggest going for a high-quality nootropic supplement that contains most of the mentioned compounds at effective dosages (and many other vital nootropics) that can help you achieve ultimate cognitive performance.
+That’s why we recommend combining them up to get multiple benefits at the same time.
+Some people prefer buying individual compounds and stacking them at home, but we suggest going for a high-quality nootropic supplement that contains most of the mentioned compounds at effective dosages (and many other vital nootropics) that can help you achieve ultimate cognitive performance.

-So, which is currently my favorite nootropic supplement?
+So, which is currently our favorite nootropic supplement?